 If you are looking for fun things to do in Raleigh with kids, and searching on your phone for kid-friendly activities near me, look no further we’ve got you covered!

 We’ve experienced a lot of fun family activities in the City of Oaks and whether you visit Raleigh for the weekend, or decide to live in Raleigh like we do, there’s something here for kids of all ages.
 We even recorded a podcast episode on the topic of things to do with kids in Raleigh.
+And check out our post of top things to do in Raleigh with teens.

 Down below we share our personal suggestions for family fun broken into select categories.
 Let’s dive in and create some memorable family moments.